capprogram/2017bootcamp-general/git-tutorial/04-exploring-history.md

 All right!
 So
-we can save changes to files and see what we've changed—now how can we restore older versions of things?
+we can save changes to files and see what we've changed.
+Now how can we restore older versions of things?
 Let's suppose we accidentally overwrite our file: